 The Role of the Latinx Community in Higher Education

-Latinx women in higher education IT leadership are nonexistent, in my experience.
+Latinx women in higher education IT leadership are nonexistent, in my experience, and that is a tragedy.
 According to McKinsey’s Women in the Workplace study, Latinas are still the least represented minority at the vice presidential level and above, yet Latinx/Chicanx account for 18.5 percent of the U.S. population.

 UC Berkeley announced its strategic initiative to become a Hispanic-serving institution by 2027, with a faculty and staff body that reflects the student population.

 My career as a woman of color in technology has been both exhilarating and heartbreaking.
 I’ve witnessed talented folks leave quietly because they did not have a voice.
 I experienced the stigma of going public after enduring gender-based harassment.
 I witnessed the campuswide adoption of a cloud-based learning analytics platform that I managed from the ground up.

 All of this is to say that a long career is going to be bittersweet.

 How to Support Marginalized Communities Within IT Departments

 To be successful in higher ed IT, it is critical to understand and acknowledge your organizational ethics and practices — to understand the culture that you are a part so you can own it and make it better.
 The tension here is that if you have been very successful within the predominant culture, you most likely do not want it to change.